GlobalFishingWatch/vessel-classification/README.md

 The code associated with the Scala pipeline is located under `vessel-classification-pipeline/pipeline` and a good place to start examining the code is `vessel-classification-pipeline/pipeline/src/main/scala`.
+More details on the pipeline and instructions for running it are located in `vessel-classification-pipeline/pipeline/README.md`

 ### Neural Networks